 Mr. Sammurtok (interpretation): Thank you, Mr. Speaker.
-These individuals were recognized already, but I too wish to acknowledge and recognize Hope Mucpah from Rankin Inlet, and Dianne Sammurtok from Arviat.
+These individuals were recognized already, but I also wish to acknowledge and recognize Hope Makpah from Rankin Inlet and Diane Sammurtok from Arviat.
 Thank you, Mr. Speaker.

 Deputy Speaker: Thank you.
 Item 5.
 Recognition of Visitors in the Gallery.
 Member for Pangnirtung, Ms. Nakashuk.